 februar (no teacher)Could someone please proofread and advise on the writing of mine?
 I would greatly appreciate even if you just drop a comment with a few words.

 Fireworks Lit Up the Skies of Shanghai

-Before going there, we worried it might be raining tonight, because both of us took our umbrellas.
-Fortunately, the weather didn't really throw a cold blanket on us- raining, but just made me a little bit shivered under the extra warm overcoat of the friend's because it turned windy and cooler...It was indeed an wonderful evening we spent.
+Before going there, we worried it might be raining tonight, so both of us took our umbrellas.
+Fortunately, the weather didn't really throw a cold blanket on us- raining, but just made me a little bit shivered under the extra warm overcoat of my friend (or: under my friend’s extra warm overcoat) because it turned windy and cooler...It was